 An engineering leader signs up and creates an Organization for their company.
-They invite any other administrators to the organization and create a Tenant for each application environment that will use Authzed (e.g. my staging webapp staging, my production webapp).
-Relationships cannot span multiple Tenants; thus if you plan to share permissions across various microservices, you will only want to use a single Tenant.
+They invite any other administrators to the organization and create a Permissions System for each application environment that will use Authzed (e.g. my staging webapp staging, my production webapp).
+Relationships cannot span multiple Permissions Systems; if you plan to share permissions across various microservices, you will only want to use a single Permissions System.

-- Tenant Admins can define the types of relationships that can exist between objects (e.g. documents can have owners that inherit both write and read access).
+- Admins can write Schemas that define the types of relationships that can exist between objects (e.g. documents can have owners that inherit both write and read access).

-Users can interact with Tenants through the zed command line tool or any tool that supports the Authzed gRPC API directly.
+Users can interact with Permissions Systems through the zed command line tool or any tool that supports the Authzed gRPC API directly.
 Developers use the Authzed client libraries configured with a Client's Access Token in order to access Authzed from their applications.
-At runtime, applications typically require Tenant Writer access to create new relationships and check existing relationships.
+At runtime, applications typically require Writer access to create new relationships and check existing relationships.

-Anybody can build, experiment, exhaustively test, and share their data models on the Authzed Playground.
-When a data model is ready to be built into an application, Tenants can import an initial model and relationships directly from a shared Playground link.
+Anybody can build, experiment, exhaustively test, and share their permission system on the Authzed Playground.
+When a permission system is ready to be built into an application, you can import an initial system directly from a Playground link.
 Afterwards, any changes should be orchestrated in a process similar to relational database schema migrations.

-Right now Authzed is focused on building out its SaaS functionality, but that doesn't mean there will never be an on-prem offering.
+Authzed is focused on building out its SaaS functionality, but we're searchign for close partners for our enterprise offering.
 If you're interesting in deploying Authzed on-prem, we'd love to hear from you.

 At its core, Authzed is a service that is inspired by the Google Zanzibar paper.
 However, this paper is not an exhaustive description of the Google implementation and as such any implementation inspired by the paper will deviate.
 Because Authzed is not an internal service, but a multi-tenant SaaS product, it also has additional requirements that the internal systems at Google do not.